Nonprofit Audits: A Complete Guide to Financial Auditing

 The benefits you’ll encounter when you conduct an audit include:

 - Increased transparency.
-When you communicate the fact that a nonprofit audit took place and even the improvements that you’re making as a result of this deep financial analysis, your supporters will know that you take your funding and your financial management seriously.
+You may decide to communicate that a nonprofit audit took place and even the improvements that you’re making as a result of this deep financial analysis with your supporters.
+This way they’ll know that you take your funding and your financial management seriously and will effectively protect and use their contributions.

 - Regular accountability.
-If you conduct an audit of your finances regularly (whether that’s every year, two years, or even five), you’ll find that you are held accountable to the same high standards of controls and financial reporting over time.
+If you conduct a financial audit regularly (whether that’s every year, two years, or even five), you’ll find that you’re held accountable to the same high standards of controls and financial reporting over time.
+Even as your organization changes and expands, you’ll be confident that your finances are always secure and well-allocated.

 - Find opportunities for improvement.
-Your independent audit may not be perfect, and that’s ok!
-One of the great things about auditing is that it can help identify opportunities for your organization to improve upon your policies and procedures.
+Your nonprofit audit may not be perfect, and that’s ok!
+One of the great things about auditing is that it can help identify opportunities for your organization to improve upon its policies and procedures.

 In addition to all of the inherent benefits of conducting a nonprofit financial audit, there are also charity watchdogs who provide information about charities to potential donors.
 These watchdogs may rank your organization higher if you’ve conducted an audit.
 This also increases the element of transparency with your supporters who do their research before contributing, assuring them that you’re a trustworthy organization.